tholst/thohol/content/blog/3_React-Dev-Environment-Setup/3_React-Dev-Environment-Setup.md

 ### Configuring Webpack and Babel

 1. Configure `babel` for JSX and modern JS.

-    a. create babel config file in project's root directory: `touch babel.config.js`
+    1. create babel config file in project's root directory: `touch babel.config.js`
-    b. start with the following content (`preset-env` for modern JS, `preset-react` for JSX):
+    1. start with the following content (`preset-env` for modern JS, `preset-react` for JSX):

     ```
     module.exports = {